-Douglas Kegler, president and CEO, founded CollaborateMD (formerly XGear Technologies) in 1999 just before publicly launching the industry's first Internet-based practice management and electronic medical billing software, ClaimGear.
+Douglas Kegler, CEO, founded the company CollaborateMD (formerly XGear Technologies) in 1999 just before publicly launching the industry's first Internet-based practice management and electronic medical billing software, ClaimGear.

 In the mid 90's, Douglas Kegler, founder of CollaborateMD, saw that the healthcare community was in dire need of an improved practice management and medical billing solution.
 With years of experience as a computer programmer and software engineer in the healthcare sector, Kegler knew that a better solution existed.

-Kegler had begun writing several DOS and Windows-based dental and medical billing programs in 1989, but found a common problem with his and other programs: medical offices had to install, maintain, and support their own servers, databases, and connections with the clearinghouse or insurance companies, which greatly increased costs.
+Kegler had begun writing several DOS and Windows-based dental and medical billing programs in 1989, but found a common problem with system built by software companies : medical practices and billing companies had to install, maintain, and support their own servers, databases, and connections with the clearinghouse or insurance companies, which greatly increased costs.
 Moreover, software in the medical field was cluttered with hundreds of menus, making them difficult to navigate, impossible to maintain, and altogether too expensive for practices with less than 25 physicians.

 Still in the brainstorming phase, Kegler solicited feedback from both a well-known neurologist who had used a medical billing program Kegler wrote in 1993 called Quicfa, and his Syracuse-based billing service client.
 Both expressed interest in the idea but shared hesitations about transferring data over the Web due to concerns about security.